 When will the transplanted hair grow back?

 It takes between six months and a year to see the full benefits of an FUE transplant.
 In the first few weeks after a transplant, the transplanted hair falls out.
 This is entirely normal.
 What is important is that roots of the new hair are well-established and happy in their new home.
 With healthy roots, the new hair will grow back and it should provide a good covering for the balding area at the end of six months.
 This process takes longer in some patients than others – but all patients can see the best results after a year.

 How long will it take me to recover from a procedure?

 We recommend that patients take a week off from work following their procedure.
 As with any surgical procedure, there is a recovery period.
 You will feel fine but you need to wait for the swelling to go down and you need to take it easy to ensure that the new hairs get settled in their new home.

 Most patients are in and out of Crown Clinic in a single day.
 We don’t recommend that patients drive home after a procedure because of the effects of the anaesthetic, but most patients are pleasantly surprised at how quickly a transplant can be completed.

-We recommend that patients sleep upright for a couple of days after a procedure to protect the new hairs and wear button-down shirts so they not displacing the new grafts by pulling a sweater over their head.
-It’s best to have a break from the gym for a few days but in all other respects you can live your life completely normally after a procedure.
+We recommend that patients sleep upright for a couple of days after a procedure to protect the new hairs and wear button-down shirts so they do not displace the new grafts by pulling a sweater over their head.
+It’s best to have a break from the gym for a few days but in all other respects, you can live your life completely normally after a procedure.

 Will I have to have my head shaved?

-We do shave the treatment area and the donor area but there is no requirement to shave the whole sclap.
+We do shave the treatment area and the donor area but there is no requirement to shave the whole scalp.